 We strive to provide strong authentication for your users while maintaining a seamless, non-disruptive login experience.
 We've introduced two features that increase convenience for your users and give admins fine-grained control over when users are prompted for two-factor authentication.
 These features are Remembered Devices and Authorized Networks.

 Duo's remembered devices feature is similar to the "remember my computer" or "keep me logged in" options users are accustomed to seeing during primary authentication on many websites.
-With the remembered devices feature enabled, the user is offered a “Remember me for ...” checkbox during login.
+With the remembered devices feature enabled, the user is offered a “Remember me for ...” checkbox or "Trust this browser" option during login.
 When users check this box, they aren't challenged for secondary authentication again when they log in to that application from that device for the specified period of time.

 Customers with the Duo MFA, Duo Access, or Duo Beyond plan can use the policy editor to change the "Remembered Devices" policy setting globally or for specific applications.
 These plan customers can also apply a shared remembered devices policy across multiple applications.